 You and your family need to find shelter first and foremost, but if time permits, turn off your heating and cooling system and cover the outside equipment with a tarp.
 Before turning your system back on after the storm, be sure to remove the tarp and remove any debris.

 After the storm ends, ensure the system is safe before turning on your HVAC system.
 To get started, confirm there are no indications of damage and remove any debris surrounding the equipment.
 Try to examine and make sure there is no visible harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 484-401-7577 for an equipment inspection if seems like there is any damage or flooding to the equipment.
 Once you’ve had the equipment inspected by a technician to ensure safe function, turn the HVAC system back on as soon as possible to help dry the home and prevent mold from getting into the equipment or ductwork.

-If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Wesley Wood Service Experts Heating & Air Conditioning and find out about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order through all the seasons.
+If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Wesley Wood Service Experts Heating & Air Conditioning and find out about our membership options to help keep your heating and air conditioning system in working order through all the seasons.